 - Physical distance: Especially important during the ongoing coronavirus outbreak is that contactless payments allow you to avoid physical contact with other people.
 You don't have to hand your card to someone else or touch a machine that other people have touched; you simply hold your card or phone next to a payment terminal.

 Find a Contactless Card

 Looking for a new contactless credit card?
 Use Experian CreditMatch™ to get matched with a credit card based on your credit profile.
-Once you're matched with cards that work for you, do some research to find one that comes enabled with contactless technology.
+Once you're matched with cards, do some research to find one that comes enabled with contactless technology.
 Once you get your new card, familiarize yourself with how to use it as a contactless payment method and you're ready to go!